nspcc-dev/neo-go/ROADMAP.md

 breaking changes.
 Consider changing your code/scripts/configurations if you're using anything mentioned here.

-## SessionExpirationTime of RPC server configuration

-RPC server configuration setting SessionExpirationTime of `int` type has been replaced by SessionLifetime of `Duration` type.

-Removal of SessionExpirationTime is scheduled for 0.113.0 release.

 ## Candidate registration via `registerCandidate` method of native NeoToken contract

 The original way of Neo candidate registration via `wallet candidate register` CLI